type,'home') !== false) { $hometype = true; } ?>

 How the School Works / Governance

-We have a Head of School (HoS) who works with an experienced team of Training Programme Directors who cover the School’s geography.
-Registrars are allocated to a TPD at the start of their training, who will remain their TPD throughout training where possible.
-Each TPD has key workstreams to support and training locations to support.
-The Head of School reports to the Postgraduate Dean for Public Health.
+The School of Public Health – London operates under the leadership of a Head of School (HoS), supported by an experienced team of Training Programme Directors (TPDs), who oversee training across the School’s geographical areas.
+Registrars are assigned to a TPD at the beginning of their training, with continuity maintained whenever possible.
+Each TPD manages specific workstreams and training locations.
+The Head of School reports directly to the Postgraduate Dean for Public Health.

-The HoS and TPDs meet regularly with a committee of registrar representatives to discuss issues related to the training experience and to undertake joint improvement projects.
+To enhance training quality and experience, the HoS and TPDs hold regular meetings with a committee of registrar representatives to discuss key issues and collaborate on improvement projects.

-An essential element of the role of the School is to ensure that good quality training is provided for those on the programme and in developing public health training more broadly.
-Part of the role of the School involves working with a range of placement partners including new training environments to develop public health training that is fit for the future.
+A core function of the School is to provide high-quality training for registrars and to develop public health training more broadly.
+This includes working with a diverse range of placement partners, including new training environments, to ensure training remains adaptable and fit for the future.

-Facilitated by the Faculty of Public Health, the HoS and TPDs also meet with their counterparts in other regions to share good practice and discuss developments in training policy.
+Additionally, facilitated by the Faculty of Public Health, the HoS and TPDs engage with counterparts from other regions to share best practices and discuss developments in training policy.

 Public Health Curriculum